-Currently, across the UK, there are various regional-based government schemes that many homes are entitled to.
-These grants mostly target the lowest-income households in an effort to address fuel poverty across the UK, and to upgrade the inefficient housing stock.
+Currently, across the UK, there are various region-based government schemes that many homes are entitled to.
+These grants mostly target the lowest-income households to address fuel poverty across the UK and upgrade the inefficient housing stock.
 In this article, we will discuss the various grants and schemes available in the UK.

-Grants are obviously a great way to help reduce the upfront costs of your new windows.
+Government grants for windows are a great way to help reduce the upfront costs of your new windows.
 However, it is not the only way you can save money on your windows.
-You can also cut costs by comparing multiple window installers to avoid overpaying and ensure you’re getting the most value for your money.
+You can also cut costs by finding the right window installers and ensuring you’re getting the most value for your money.
 But how do you find qualified window installers quickly?